-We plant standard agriculture products every year and the crop cultivation period is one year, but Crocus Sativus is not this like, and its corms remain in the soil for 7, 10, or even 20 years.
+We plant standard agricultural products every year because the usual crop cultivation period is one year, but Crocus Sativus is not this like.
+Saffron corms remain in the soil for 7, 10, or even 20 years.
 So, we can’t plow the farm every year, and we can’t access the depth of the farm quickly.

 To choose the suitable land and soil for planting Saffron, you should pay attention to these points.

 - The soil should not be salty.
 (EC < 2000 is excellent)